pointcarre-app/maths.pm/src/static/pm/dataviz2/00_plan.md

 ### 2️⃣ Session 2: Static data vizualisation panorama

+Any issue related to the proper execution of code on your machine must be solved during this session. **Feel free to ask for help.**
+{: .alert .alert-error .alert-soft}

 #### Hour 1 & 2: Static graphical representation panorama

 - [**`matplotlib` as the Python reference**](01_session_2_a.md)